YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 .. note::
    YottaB updates to replicated regions are permitted only on the originating instance and disabled on ALL other replicating instances.

 The Source Server records actions and errors in A2B.log.
-It also periodically record statistics such as the current backlog, the number of journal records sent since the last log, the rate of transmission, the starting and current JNL_SEQNO, and the path of the filter program, if any.
+It also periodically records statistics such as the current backlog, the number of journal records sent since the last log, the rate of transmission, the starting and current JNL_SEQNO, and the path of the filter program, if any.

 *-updnotok*

-Instructs the Source Server to not allow local updates on this instance.
-This is a synonym for -propagateprimary but is named so it better conveys its purpose.
+Instructs the Source Server not to allow local updates on this instance.
+This is a synonym for -propagateprimary but is named so that it better conveys its purpose.

 *-cmplvl=n*

 Specifies the desired compression level for the replication stream. n is a positive integer value indicating the level of compression desired.
 Level 0 offers no compression.
 Level 1 offers the least compression while Level 9 (as of version 1.2.3.3 of the zlib library) offers the most compression (at the cost of the most CPU usage).
 Specifying -cmplvl without an accompanying -start produces an error.
-In the case of the source server, if N specifies any value outside of the range accepted by the zlib library or if -cmplvl is not specified, the compression level defaults to zero (0).
-In the case of the receiver server, as long as N is non-zero the decompression feature is enabled; since the source server setting determines the actual level, any legal non-zero value enables compressed operation at the receiver.
+For the Source Server, if N specifies any value outside of the range accepted by the zlib library or if -cmplvl is not specified, the compression level defaults to zero (0).
+For the Receiver Server, as long as N is non-zero, the decompression feature is enabled; since the Source Server setting determines the actual level, any legal non-zero value enables compressed operation at the receiver.

 Alternatively, the environment variable ydb_zlib_cmp_level can specify the desired compression level (in the same value range as N above) and the source server can then be started without -cmplvl.
 This has the same effect as starting it with -cmplvl specified.
 An explicitly specified value on the command line overrides any value specified by the environment variable.